HuchieWuchie/AAU_franka_moveit/README.md

 This repository contains a general MoveIt package for the Franka Emika Panda used for visual reasoning at the AAU robotics lab.
 The package can then be run on a dedicated PC, used only for communicating with the Franka robot through MoveIt.
 Other ROS nodes can then communicate with the Franka PC through ROS interfaces.

+This readme file refers to 3 different pc's.

+Franka pc: The pc for which this code is intended to run.
+This pc needs to be connected with an ethernet cable to the Franka controller.
+Interface pc: A pc of any OS that is connected to the Franka robot ethernet port.
+This pc can acccess the control panel at robot.franka.de
+ROS pc: The pc for where all the other computations takes place such as visual reasoning, handover tasks, etc.

 ## 2. Installation of pre-requisties (Skip if you have the robolab pc):

 It is recommended to just use the Robolab pc, if that is not possible, then follow these installation instructions.